 I am a cultural sociologist of medicine and science, museum curator, and heritage policy activist, not necessarily in that order but sometimes all at once.
 I write, research, teach, curate, and edit for a living on topics that range from the history of Ayurveda, Yoga, and botanical art to museum practices such as the decolonization of heritage archives and music repatriation.
 I’m also obsessed about archives in art and science, and sometimes these disparate interests happily merge as in my recently guest-edited Marg special issue: The Weight of a Petal: Ars Botanica.
 Or my role as academic advisor for Phytopia — a pioneering digital exhibition on plants organised by the Science Gallery Bengaluru.

-I’ve done this writing and curating oftentimes as a Fellow (first as part of the Smithsonian Center for Folklife’s wonderful Theorizing Cultural Heritage program; later at the Freer and Sackler Galleries of Asian art and the SIL Rare Book Libraries) and sometimes as an independent researcher, but always in affiliation with a museum, archive, collection, or gallery.
-As a result, my curatorial experience has included working on a variety of DC-based exhibitions at the Smithsonian’s Sackler Gallery (Yoga: The Art of Transformation), the National Library of Medicine (Visible Proofs: Forensic Views of the Body ) or Provisions Library (The Innocents, India Unbound!), more recently in Hyderabad at the Salar Jung museum (How Strong the Breeze) and last year, at the extraordinary Wellcome Collection (Ayurvedic Man: Encounters with Medicine), a gold standard for ajeebghars if there was one.
+I’ve done this writing and curating oftentimes as a Fellow (first as part of the Smithsonian Center for Folklife’s wonderful Theorizing Cultural Heritage program; later at the Freer and Sackler Galleries of Asian art and the Smithsonian Rare Book Libraries) and sometimes as an independent researcher, but always in affiliation with a museum, archive, collection, or gallery.
+As a result, my curatorial experience has included working on a variety of DC-based exhibitions at the Smithsonian’s Sackler Gallery (Yoga: The Art of Transformation), the National Library of Medicine (Visible Proofs: Forensic Views of the Body ) or Provisions Library (The Innocents, India Unbound!), more recently in Hyderabad at the Salar Jung museum (How Strong the Breeze) and in 2017, at the extraordinary Wellcome Library (Ayurvedic Man: Encounters with Medicine), a gold standard for ajeebghars if there was one.

-When my teaching career took me to the University of Hyderabad as visiting professor, I found myself (for a host of reasons and projects) wanting to stay back in India and work with local medical and botanical archives.
+When my teaching career took me to the University of Hyderabad in 2014 as visiting professor, I found myself (for a host of reasons and projects) wanting to stay back in India and work with local medical and botanical archives.
 After I got a India Foundation for the Arts grant to document botanical art traditions in Company gardens, I have now begun to divide my time and seasons between Hyderabad and Washington DC.
 This nomadic life has its joys and its drawbacks, but the one realization I’ve had is while ‘home’ has become an increasingly nebulous concept, and my beloved gardens difficult to maintain from across the pond, museums and archives around the world have become my touchstones, anchors and guiding lights.
 My own personal Ajeeb ghars, my ethnographic Wonder Houses.
 Whether its the Wellcome Library’s astonishing collection of iconographic prints and manuscripts, or Hyderabad’s own Health museum and Tribal museum; the Library of Congress’ American Folklife Center or the newly ‘bifurcating’ A.P.
 State Archives, they each have something to say and a cultural story to tell (and sometimes, to save).
 It is my great pleasure and calling to try and tell some of these tales; to call attention to these collections of things, the people who run them, and why, how, and where one can keep more of them alive and together in our increasingly fragmented world.

 — Sita Reddy